2004 United States Grand Prix: Race

 Michael Schumacher held off the threat of Barrichello to win the race, his eighth win of 2004.
 Barrichello finished second, and Takuma Sato became only the second Japanese driver to achieve a podium finish after Aguri Suzuki, a feat not repeated until Kamui Kobayashi in the 2012 Japanese Grand Prix.
-Jarno Trulli finished fourth, Panis fifth, Räikkönen sixth, and Coulthard seventh; finally, Zsolt Baumgartner became the first Hungarian driver to score a point in a Formula One race by finishing eighth.
+Jarno Trulli finished fourth, Panis fifth, Räikkönen sixth, and Coulthard seventh; finally, Zsolt Baumgartner became the first, and as of 2025, only Hungarian driver to score a point in a Formula One race by finishing eighth.

 Post-race

 Christian Klien did not claim responsibility for the crash on lap one, claiming that he had "nowhere to go".
 Barrichello was disappointed to have conceded the lead on the safety car restart and criticised the Ferrari technicians for indecision regarding his first pit stop, which lost him position to Kimi Räikkönen.

 Juan Pablo Montoya was frustrated to have lost points for the second race running due to a disqualification beyond his control.
 However, he said that the pace of the car was positive and allowed Williams to push on for the rest of the season.